The Role of Your Senior Leadership Team Explained

 - Immediate goals may be to apply Lean to the key end to end process.

-- Apply lean thinking to achieve the long term vision.
+- Applying Lean thinking to achieve the long term vision.

 Many TXM clients have long term goals when embracing Lean thinking.
 Therefore while you may need to deliver results in the first year to justify your improvement program, always think about the culture and organization that you are trying to build over the longer term of five to ten years.